robcarver17/pysystemtrade/docs/userguide.md

 allow the system to report to the user; as do the functions provided to estimate correlations and do optimisations.

-In the current version this just prints to screen, although in production systems it can write to databases and files (FIX ME LINK), and send emails if critical events are happening.
+In the backtest this just prints to screen, although in [production systems it will write to a database](/docs/production.md#logging), and send emails if critical events are happening.

 The pre-baked systems I've included all include a parameter log_level.
 This can